bioconda/bioconda-recipes/README.md

 manager that sports easy distribution, installation and version management of software.
 The [bioconda channel](https://anaconda.org/bioconda) is a Conda channel providing bioinformatics related packages for **Linux** and **Mac OS**.
-This repository hosts the corresponding recipes.
+This repository hosts the corresponding recipes

 ## User guide